-Venice was the most expensive, then Milan, with Pisa being the cheapest.
+Venice was the most expensive, then Milan and Florence, with Pisa being the cheapest.

 Tip: I use Booking.com to book all of my accommodation as they offer budget options like hostels and well-priced hotels!
 Have a look on Booking.com here to see what you can find in Italy.

 Tip: Hostels make a trip so much cheaper and helped make sure I didn’t spend too much in Italy.

 If you are backpacking Italy be sure to check out backpacking Italy post with even more details on how to travel Italy on a budget!

 Glass of Wine- €4.00

 Small Panini- €3.00

 3-course meal in Milan for 2 people- 1x starter, 2x main course, 2x desserts, 1x bottle of wine- €90.00